 Renewing your licence

-Your driving licence expires automatically when you reach 70, and must be renewed every three years after that.
+Your driving licence expires automatically when you reach 70.
+If you want to continue driving, you just need to renew it then and every three years after that.
+You can do this free of charge, either online or by post, and you can renew it any time before the extension ends.
 You’ll need to fill in a form to declare any health conditions you have and that you are still fit to drive.

 Ways to check your fitness to drive

-- Get a hearing test – Action on Hearing Loss have a free test.
-Speak to your GP if you’re concerned about your hearing
+- Get a hearing test – you can get a free hearing test from the NHS.
+Speak to your GP if you’re concerned about your hearing.

-- If you have any health concerns, see your GP and ask if your driving could be affected
+- If you have any health concerns, ask your GP or specialist if your driving could be affected.

 - Check with a GP or pharmacist that any medication you are prescribed is safe to take while driving.